Football at the 2012 Summer Olympics: Use of incorrect flag for North Korea

-Following the South Korean flag being put on display on the stadium screen at Hampden Park when the teams were being announced before the Colombia versus North Korea women's match, the North Korea team protested against this action by refusing to take to the pitch.
-As a result of the wrong flag being displayed, the kick-off was delayed.
+Following the South Korean flag being put on display, instead of the correct North Korean flag, on the stadium screen at Hampden Park when the teams were being announced before the Colombia versus North Korea women's match, the North Korea team protested against this action by refusing to take to the pitch.
+The kick-off was delayed by over an hour while the mistake was being corrected.

 Canada–United States semi-final

 During the semi-final match between Canada and the United States, a time-wasting call was made against the Canadian goalkeeper, Erin McLeod, when she held the ball longer than the allowed six seconds.
 This violation is called in international play, and is intended to be used during instances of time-wasting.
 As a result, the American side was awarded an indirect free-kick in the box.
 On the ensuing play, Canada was penalized for a handball in the penalty box, with the American team being awarded a penalty kick, which Abby Wambach converted to tie the game at 3–3.
 The Americans went on to win the match in extra time, advancing to the gold medal game.
 After the match, Canada forward Christine Sinclair stated, "the ref decided the result before the game started."
-FIFA responded by stating that the refeering decisions were correct and saying it was considering disciplinary action against Sinclair, but that any disciplinary action would be postponed until after the end of the tournament.
+FIFA responded by stating that the refereeing decisions were correct and saying it was considering disciplinary action against Sinclair, but that any disciplinary action would be postponed until after the end of the tournament.